 Nazareth offers multiple ways to gain the global dexterity that's essential in many careers and in understanding our world today.

-Nazareth supports students and faculty in applying for Fulbright awards, which fund international graduate student, advanced research, university teaching, and teaching in elementary and secondary schools worldwide.
-Since 1990, Nazareth Fulbrighters have been granted awards to more than two dozen countries, including Argentina, Australia, Honduras, South Korea, and Yemen.
+Nazareth is ranked nationally as a top producer of Fulbright scholars.
+Nazareth supports students and faculty in applying for Fulbright awards, which fund international graduate students, advanced research, university teaching, and teaching in elementary and secondary schools worldwide.

 Nazareth's Casa Hispana, Casa Italiana, and French House offer immersive experiences right on campus, including foreign films and cooking classes.
 These cultural centers also draw people from the community who further enrich our events.
 The French House is also a residence hall for 13 students interested in French language or Francophone culture and hosts frequent dinners, lectures, theatrical readings, and exhibits.

-Build your expertise in world knowledge through any of these Nazareth majors or minors: Asian studies, international studies, international business, modern foreign language, Chinese, French, German, Italian, Spanish, religious studies, Teaching English to Speakers of Other Languages (TESOL).
+Build your expertise in world knowledge through any of these Nazareth majors or minors: Asian studies, international and global studies, modern foreign language, Chinese, French, German, Italian, Spanish, religious studies, Teaching English to Speakers of Other Languages (TESOL).

-Annemarie Tiburzi, an international business major, studied in Valencia in spring 2014 and interned at the Read about her experience..
+Annemarie Tiburzi, an international business major, studied for a semester in Valencia and interned in marketing at the Read about her experience..

 "One of the things about Naz that I think sets our campus apart from other schools is our three language houses!
 They are the center of our three largest language clubs (French Club, Spanish Club, and Italian Club), and they each sponsor lots of weekly events and opportunities for Naz students to immerse themselves in foreign cultures."

 Conner Burry '17, music therapy major.
-Read his full blog.
+Read his full blog post.